About Us

 Creator/ Producer

 Olivia Etey is a Vancouver-based playwright, producer and the creator of the Or Festival.
 She graduated from UBC with a double major in Creative Writing and English Honours.
 Her produced plays include: Foreplay (2015), her musical: The Midnight Serenade (2015), Living on the Grid (2016), which debuted at the Vancouver FRINGE Festival as part of The Only Animal’s Generation Hot Series, The Hoarder (2017) and her juke-box Opera Forever Hold Your Peace (Opera Unbound, 2022).
-Olivia’s play Woman Against Gravity (2021) was showcased in the Stage One Festival of New Canadian Work at the Lunchbox Theatre in Calgary.
+Olivia’s play Woman Against Gravity (2024) was short-listed for the Lee Playwrighting Award.

 Admin for Deaf & Hard of Hearing Artists